rajvaidyanath27/developer-roadmap/UI,UX Design.md

   5.Consider specializing in a UI/UX niche.

-  6.Network with other designers to learn and grow.
+  6.Network with other designers to learn and gro

 YouTube Channels:

   1.Ansh Mehra: Excellent Figma tutorials and UI/UX design insights.

   2.Laith Wallace: Beginner-friendly UX Design tutorials and career advice.
-       High Resolution: In-depth interviews with design industry leaders.

 Website to follow-